Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-lun/README.md

 **Important Notes:**

-* Tested on Huawei OceanStor Dorado 8000 V6 6.1.0
+* Tested on Huawei OceanStor Dorado 8000 V6 6.1.0 and Dorado 6000 V6 V700R001C10SPH128
 * Only LUNs mapped to a host are checked.
-An unmapped LUN is not serving anything; add `--include-unmapped` to cover those as well, and `--unmapped-severity` to decide what they report
+An unmapped LUN is not serving anything; add `--include-unmapped` to cover those as well, and `--unmapped-severity` to decide what they report.
+With `--include-unmapped` the table shows a Mapped column, so an unmapped LUN that alerts says why
+* The LUN list is read page by page, and a large array needs tens of seconds per run (82 seconds for 697 LUNs in 7 pages on a Dorado 6000 V6). `--timeout` defaults to 30 seconds, and the Icinga Director basket raises the command timeout to 180 seconds and runs the check every 15 minutes.
+Keep the monitoring server's own check timeout above the time a run takes
-* The appliance carries its own fill threshold per thin LUN, together with a switch saying whether it is in use.
-The check honours it, so it and the management GUI agree on when a LUN is full; `--device-threshold-severity` tunes what that reports
+* The appliance carries a capacity alarm threshold per thin LUN, together with a switch saying whether it is in use.
+The vendor documents it as the capacity alarm for thin LUNs mounted to Windows Server 2012 hosts (50 to 99%, 90 by default).
+When the switch is on, the check alerts once a thin LUN reaches it; `--device-threshold-severity` tunes what that reports
 * A thick LUN has its whole capacity allocated by definition, so it reports no usage and is never checked against the thresholds.
 Reading its allocation as "100% full" would alert on every thick LUN forever
 * The capacity thresholds are off by default.
 A thin LUN that is full is doing what it was created for; what actually runs out is the pool behind it, which `huawei-dorado-storagepool` watches
 * On an array with many LUNs, `--brief` keeps the output readable by listing only the LUNs that alert